 Although, a Preamble cannot be a source of right, still, under the Vienna Convention on Law of Treaties of 1969, the Preambular text can serve as a guide in interpreting the provisions of the Convention (ibid).
 Therefore, the Convention on the Rights of the Child if read in relation to the 1987 Constitution and our jurisprudence, suggests that an unborn child has a right to life and survival, to a nationality, an identity, and to health, amongst others.
 And most importantly, they can enforce these rights through the instrumentality of their parents as their natural guardian, the State as parens patriae or to other persons or entities allowed by law.

-This brief paper demonstrates that in view of the constitutional, jurisprudential and statutory recognition of the rights of the unborn child, the latter, therefore, possesses a full civil personality which is not conditioned by the fact of its eventual birth.
-Thus, Article 40 and 41 of the Civil Code in relation to Article 5 of PD No. 603 (The Child and Youth Welfare Code) which provides that “the civil personality of a child commence from the time of his conception for all purposes favorable to him, subject to requirements of Article 41 of the Civil Code” should be struck down as unconstitutional and inconsistent with the principle of the “best interest of the child.”
+This brief paper demonstrates that in view of the constitutional, jurisprudential and statutory recognition of the rights of the unborn child, the latter, therefore, possesses a full civil personality which is not conditioned by the fact of its eventual live birth.
+Thus, Article 40 and 41 of the Civil Code in relation to Article 5 of PD No. 603 (The Child and Youth Welfare Code) which provide that “the civil personality of a child commence from the time of his conception for all purposes favorable to him, subject to requirements of Article 41 of the Civil Code” should be struck down as fundamentally unconstitutional, and inconsistent with the principle of the “best interest of the child.”

 Hence, an unborn child who suffers physical defect due to unsuccesful abortion should enjoy the right to claim damages from the abortionist to be filed by its parents in a representative manner; in the same way, that the heirs of the unborn child who died due to abortion should have the right to claim damages from the abortionist on behalf of the unborn child.
 This has similar logic to the right of the estate of the deceased to file civil cases against another person for the benefit of the heir of a decedent or the legal right of parents to file a suit for damages for the murder of their child, amongst others.